Computed Tomography (CT)

 What happens after my CT?

 Once your exam is complete, you will be given a copy of your images.
 The images will also be interpreted by a sub-specialized radiologist and a report will be sent to your referring physician, usually shortly after your test.
 If there are any concerning results, an urgent phone call or fax will be made to your referring physician.
-For all results, your doctor will receive a detailed report by the next business day following your exam.
+We do our best to have our radiologists interpret the information and forward the results to your doctor in a timely manner.
 Your doctor will then discuss your results with you.